How do I apply?

 For purposes of determining whether an applicant meets the criteria for enrollment, the following process shall be followed:

-- Prior to the completion of the assessment of suitability for placement at CSD, the Deaf applicant's IEP team, including the appropriate CSD personnel, shall meet to determine the appropriate placement.
+- STEP 4: Prior to the completion of the assessment of suitability for placement at CSD, the Deaf applicant's IEP team, including the appropriate CSD personnel, shall meet to determine the appropriate placement.
 The IEP team may not make a determination of placement at CSD without the agreement of CSD personnel.

 Note: Authority cited: Section 59020, Education Code.
 Reference: 5 CCR Section 3030(a); Section 56342(a), Education Code; and 34 CFR Section 300.555.